 376 Problem Solving Seminar: Actuarial Science (1.00) An intensive seminar in problem solving, intended to provide participants with the ability to solve non-routine problems in insurance-related and/or financial/investment mathematics.
-Prerequisite: MTH 341 and MTH 342 (or concurrent enrollment) or MTH 365; or instructor consent.
+Prerequisite: MTH 341 or MTH 365.